 The words ‘convicted criminal’ bring certain negative associations to most people’s minds.
 Often, they envision someone who behaves in a shady manner, is potentially dangerous, and has made a career out of committing crimes and victimizing others.
 While this may be true in some cases, there are many situations in which this stereotype does not apply.
-Otherwise honest, hardworking people can find themselves facing charges for criminal activities, and the types of criminal acts they are charged with do not always involve weapons, breaking into people’s homes, or lurking in dark alley.
+Otherwise honest, hardworking people can find themselves facing charges for criminal activities, and the types of criminal acts they are charged with do not always involve weapons, breaking into people’s homes, or lurking in a dark alley.
 At Sabuco, Beck, Hansen, Massino & Pollack, P.C., we represent clients convicted of white collar crimes, including embezzlement.
 While these types of criminal charges may seem less severe or threatening than other criminal matters, they do carry stiff penalties that could impact your life, both now and in the future.

 Embezzlement is a type of theft crime that usually involves a person placed in a position of trust over the assets or finances of an organization, institution, or other person.
 Under the Illinois Compiled Statutes (720 ILCS 5/16-1), theft is defined as the following: